-Political culture of Texas, origin and development of the Texas Constitution, structure of government including the legislative, executive and judicial branches and the administrative state in Texas, the election process, political parties and interest groups, local government and public policy issues.
+Origin and development of the Texas constitution, structure and powers of state and local government, federalism and intergovernmental relations, political participation, the election process, public policy, and the political culture of Texas.

 Prerequisites: Students must have satisfied the TSI readiness requirement in reading.